 Posts tagged locally grown produce

-How is a food hub different from a food pantry?
+How does a food hub differ from a food pantry?

 Traditionally, food hubs are connection points between suppliers and distributors of food.
 Small farms rely on food hubs to connect them with local buyers.